Troubleshooting SSL Problems Accessing Sonatype Hosted Services

 It is common for organizational firewalls and proxy servers to decrypt and then re-encrypt SSL communication to external hosts.
 In these cases your Nexus IQ Server must be configured to trust the firewall SSL certificates or this external communication will fail.

-To configure Nexus IQ Server to trust the firewall certificate:
+To configure Sonatype IQ Server to trust the firewall certificate:

 - Get the http proxy's/firewall SSL certificate from your IT department in p12 encoded format or get it yourself using our guide.